hcfp/Computing-Notes/Computing Notes.md

 - Opcodes are replaced with mnemonics which indicate what the opcode represents
 - The operand is replaced by a decimal or hexadecimal number

+#### Advantages of Assembly over HLL

+- May execute more quickly
+- May use less memory
+- Gives direct access to hardware

 ### High-level languages

 - High-level languages allow programmer to think in terms of algorithms instead of small steps and details such as where a variable will be stored in memory
 - Imperative high-level languages are where instructions are executed in a programmer defined order which describes how to solve a problem

+#### Advantages of HLL over Assembly

+- Code is easier to read and maintain
+- Faster development
+- More portable (Assembly only works for processors with same instruction set)

 ## Program translators